-- determinants of health behaviors related to nutrition and to physical activity; - relationships among food- and nutrition-related behaviors and health outcomes using techniques of behavioral epidemiology; - design and implementation of theory-based behavioral nutrition and physical activity interventions - methodological considerations in the design and evaluation of interventions.

-There are three specializations:

-- 1. Behavioral Nutrition

-- 2. Nutritional Epidemiology

-- 3. Nutrition and Physical Activity
+- determinants of health behaviors (biological, personal, social, and environmental) related to nutrition and to physical activity; - relationships among food- and nutrition-related behaviors and health outcomes using techniques of behavioral epidemiology; - design, implementation, and evaluation of theory-based behavioral nutrition and physical activity interventions - methodological considerations in the design and evaluation of interventions.
+There are three specializations: - 1.
+1. Behavioral Nutrition - 2.
+Nutritional Epidemiology - 3.
+Nutrition and Physical Activity